How Many Marks Are Required in CAT 2025 for IIM Kozhikode Admission?

 5. Which IIM is best for MBA?

-IIM Ahmedabad tops the list of B-Schools in India, while IIM Kozhikode is in the 2nd position according to the NIRF Ranking of 2024.
+IIM Ahmedabad tops the list of B-Schools in India, while IIM Kozhikode is in the 2nd position according to the last year's NIRF Ranking.

 6. What are the fees of IIM Kozhikode?